godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

         GetTree().SetCurrentScene(CurrentScene);
     }

-As mentioned in the comments above, we really want to avoid the situation of having the current scene being deleted while being used (code from functions of it being run), so using :ref:`Object.call_deferred() <class_Object_call_deferred>`
+As mentioned in the comments above, we want to avoid the situation of having the current scene being deleted while being used (code from functions of it being run), so using :ref:`Object.call_deferred() <class_Object_call_deferred>`